FadyMohareb/mapoptics2.0/README.md

 Chromosome view shows all the different alignments across the whole chromosome in panel A. The chromosome is represented by the grey rectangle and a scale bar is drawn at the top of the panel for reference.
 Each alternating alignment is assigned a different colour to distinguish between different adjacent alignments.

 An alignment which has a ’-‘ alignment will be indicated by the two alignment lines forming a ‘X’ shape.
 Those which have a ’+’ alignment will be drawn perpendicularly to the chromosome rectangle.
-Using the table C, a user can click on an alignment to highlight its position.
+Using the table C, you can click on an alignment to highlight its position.
 Finally, button B can be used to clear any previous highlighting.

 # Query View

 ![alt text](UserGuide/queryview.png "Queryview")

-Query view (Figure 17) allows the user to zoom in on alignments within a query range given by the user.
+Query view (Figure 17) allows to zoom in on alignments within a given query range.
 Information on how to change the range can be found in section 4.4.1.

-The user is provided with an annotated view of the alignment to the chromosome of choice, which must be selected in genome view (Figure 15) prior to using this view.
+An annotated view of the alignment to the chromosome of choice is provided, which must be selected in genome view (Figure 15) prior to using this view.
 Track A shows locations of the annotations provided in the annotation file.

 The reference chromosome is denotated by a grey rectangle (B), with sites that have been aligned to the reference drawn as a green line and those which have not been aligned a black line.
 Black lines are drawn to match query sites to reference sites (C).